Archdiocese of Salerno-Campagna-Acerno: Right of King of Naples to nominate archbishop

-Pope Clement VII sent a motu proprio to the Emperor Charles V on 6 July 1524, remarking that Archbishop Fregoso had not resided in the diocese of Salerno for many years, in consequence that the diocese was suffering in its spiritual and temporal condition; the pope proposed to place the diocese in the hands of a special nuncio, with the Emperor's consent, until the return of the archbishop to his seat.
+Pope Clement VII sent a motu proprio to the Emperor Charles V on 6 July 1524, remarking that Archbishop Fregoso had not resided in the diocese of Salerno for many years; consequently, the diocese was suffering in its spiritual and temporal condition.
+The pope proposed to place the diocese in the hands of a special nuncio, with the Emperor's consent, until the return of the archbishop to his seat.
 In the Treaty of Barcelona (29 June 1529), Pope Clement VII confirmed to the Emperor Charles V the fief of the Kingdom of Naples, and in addition the right to name twenty-four of the bishops in that domain, including the seven archbishops, among them the Archbishop of Salerno.
 Shortly thereafter Fregoso resigned.

 After Napoleon

 Following the extinction of the Napoleonic Kingdom of Italy, the Congress of Vienna authorized the restoration of the Papal States and the Kingdom of Naples.
 Since the French occupation had seen the abolition of many Church institutions in the Kingdom, as well as the confiscation of most Church property and resources, it was imperative that Pope Pius VII and King Ferdinand IV reach agreement on restoration and restitution.

 A concordat was finally signed on 16 February 1818, and ratified by Pius VII on 25 February 1818.
 Ferdinand issued the concordat as a law on 21 March 1818.
 The re-erection of the dioceses of the kingdom and the ecclesiastical provinces took more than three years.
 The right of the king to nominate the candidate for a vacant bishopric was recognized, as in the Concordat of 1741, subject to papal confirmation (preconisation).
 On 27 June 1818, Pius VII issued the bull De Ulteriore, in which he reestablished the metropolitan archbishopric of Salerno, with five suffragan dioceses, the diocese of Capaccio e Vallo, diocese of Policastro, diocese of Potenza e Marsico Nuovo, and diocese of Nusco.

 The See of Acerno, which is on record as an independent diocese since 1136, was granted to the archbishop of Salerno as its perpetual administrator.
 Among its bishops was the Franciscan Antonio Bonito (1493).
 In 1920, the diocese of Acerno had seven parishes, seven churches, and sixteen secular priests.

-On 4 August 1973, the Archbishop of Salerno, Gaetano Pollio (1969-1984) was also named bishop of Campagna.
+On 4 August 1973, the Archbishop of Salerno, Gaetano Pollio (1969–1984) was also named bishop of Campagna.
 The three dioceses were held aeque principaliter.